farcasterxyz/hub-monorepo/CONTRIBUTING.md

 ### 3.2 Writing Docs

-All changes should have supporting documentation that makes reviewing and understand the code easy.
+All changes should have supporting documentation that makes reviewing and understanding the code easy.
 You should:

 - Update high-level changes in the [contract docs](docs/docs.md).
 - Always use TSDoc style comments for functions, variables, constants, events and params.